MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 - *Vertical partitioning* is appropriate when certain attributes or columns are frequently accessed, while others are accessed less frequently.
 Vertical partitioning allows for efficient access to the required data by minimizing unnecessary data retrieval.

 - *Functional partitioning* is appropriate when different functions require different subsets of the data and can be processed independently.
-Functional partitioning can optimize performance by allowing each partition to focus on the specific operations it's designed for.
+Functional partitioning can optimize performance by allowing each partition to focus specific operations.

 #### Test and optimize partitioning